JacobSanford/docker-mariadb-snapshot/docs/important-considerations.md

 description: Critical security, data integrity, and operational considerations for using docker-mariadb-snapshot in production
 audience: users
 doc_type: reference
-tags: [security, best-practices, considerations, production, data-integrity]
+tags: [security, best-practices, considerations, production, data-integrity, performance, backup-strategies]
-lastReviewed: 2025-11-15
+lastReviewed: 2025-11-17
 version: 1.x
 ---

 # Important Considerations
-This package has not been reviewed for all possible use cases and environments.
-It should be considered an example rather than a production-ready tool.

-Please be aware of the following considerations:
+!!! info "Please Read"
+    These considerations are provided to help you evaluate the suitability of docker-mariadb-snapshot for your specific environment and requirements, not to scare you away from using it.

+    This tool has succesfully been used in production with mid-scale (1M+ rows) deployments, but every environment is different.

+docker-mariadb-snapshot may not be suitable for all environments.
+It is designed to be reliable, simple and easy to use.
+It may not meet all requirements or constraints in every scenario.

+Please ensure that you audit this package and understand its limitations before deploying it in your specific environment.
+Some of the considerations you may want to review before deploying this package in production include:

 ## Testing Snapshot Restorations
 Always test restoration procedures __immediately after scheduling and performing the first snapshots__.

-Test in a non-production environment.
-Verify the snapshot integrity and compatibility with your target server version by performing the restoration as if you were in a data-loss situation.
+- Test in a non-production environment.
+- Verify the snapshot integrity and compatibility with your target server version by performing the restoration as if you were in a data-loss situation.

 If possible, automate periodic restoration tests to ensure ongoing snapshot integrity.

-## Your Environment
-This package may not be suitable for all environments.
-Please ensure that you audit this package and how you deploy it against your specific environment and requirements.

 ## Sensitive Data
 Database snapshots may contain sensitive, personal, or confidential data.
+Snapshots are plain-text and, unless encrypted separately, insecure by default.
 Ensure that snapshot files are stored securely and access is restricted.

 ## Non-Default rsnapshot Configuration
 By default, rsnapshot uses a rotation mechanism to manage snapshots in a hierarchy. docker-mariadb-snapshot instead leverages the `sync_first     1` rsnapshot configuration item.